gvanem/EnvTool/README.md

 envtool.exe --evry -r "misc\\.*\\foo.*\.bar"
 ```

-Or how much space is *wasted* in your Python cach-files.
+Or how much space is *wasted* in your Python cache-files.
 This would tell you quickly:
 ```
   envtool.exe --evry -sD __pycache__*
   ...